|San Juan 21

 ||One of the most popular sailboats for youth, the Optimist is easy to learn and sail, even for the youngest child.

 The Optimist is a small, single-handed sailing dinghy intended for use by children up to the age of 15.
-It is one of the most popular sailing dinghies in the world, with over 130,000 boats officially registered with the class and many more built but never registered.
+It is one of the most popular sailing dinghies in the world (130,000+ boats).

 | Martin 16